HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 <tr>
 <td>13</td>
 <td><img src="Provider.png" alt="Patient" width="35" height="35"></td>
-<td>Provider determines if the goal has been satisfied and/or progress has been made on the goal and updates the goal appropriately</td>
+<td>Provider determines if the goals/plan have been satisfied and/or progress has been made on the goal/plan and updates the goal/plan appropriately</td>
 <td>none</td>
 <td>[SDOHCC Goal]</td>
 </tr>